-Several sections from the NPS Management Policies 2006 (NPS 2006a) are relevant to processing applications for electrical power transmission ROWs at the parks, such as section 4, "Resource Management"; section 5, "Cultural Resource Management"; section 8.2.5, "Visitor Safety and Emergency Response"; and section 8.6.1.1, "Requests for Permits."
-The sections mentioned above are just a few of the NPS Management Policies 2006 sections that would be reviewed and analyzed for consistency during the environmental review of the proposed S-R Line.
+NPS Management Policies 2006: Several other sections of the NPS Management Policies 2006 (NPS 2006a) are relevant to processing applications for electrical power transmission ROWs at the parks, such as section 4, "Resource Management"; section 5, "Cultural Resource Management"; section 8.2.5, "Visitor Safety and Emergency Response"; and section 8.6.1.1, "Requests for Permits."
+The sections mentioned above are just a few of the NPS Management Policies 2006 sections relevant to the proposed S-R Line.